aranga-nana/angular-spring-boot-micro-services-docker/README.md

 In case you want to connect to ms sql server,I recommend using sql jdbc driver from the Microsoft.
-Unfortunately it not available in maven repository.You have to manually add it to your local maven repository. if you want to use sqljdbc4.jar. here's the maven command to add it to local. please make sure -Dfile is correct path to the jar
+Unfortunately it not available in maven repository.You have to manually add it to your local maven repository. if you want to use sqljdbc4.jar. here's the maven command to add it to local. please make sure -Dfile is correct path to the jar.please make sure you have maven install before running following command
 ```
 mvn install:install-file -Dfile=sqljdbc4.jar -DgroupId=com.microsoft.sql
 -DartifactId=sqljdbc -Dversion=4.0.0 -Dpackaging=jar